-The rail network is divided into eight areas, or routes, across the country.
+The rail network is divided into nine areas, or routes, across the country.

-In 2014 we devolved day-to-day responsibility for railway businesses to 10 strategic geographical routes – this has since been reduced to eight.
+In 2014 we devolved day-to-day responsibility for railway businesses to 10 strategic geographical routes – this has since been reduced to nine, including Freight and National Passenger Operations (FNPO).
 Each of these routes is run locally so that we can work more closely with the relevant train and freight operating companies to better meet the needs of passengers and businesses.

 By April 99% of decisions will be made locally by route teams.
 Our targets and priorities are now agreed jointly with train operators, meaning performance incentives for all of Network Rail’s staff are aligned to the needs of customers.